sjsrey/sjsrey.github.io/_pages/teaching.md

 - Nazli Uludere Aragon.
 Arizona State University

 #### Doctoral Completed
 - 2020 Paige Trubenstein.
-University of California
+The Importance of Place in Adults Approaching Midlife.
+University of California.
 - 2020 Saheli Gosh.
-University of California
+Interactive Visual Exploration of Big Spatial Data.
+University of California.
-- 2019 Hu Shao.* Arizona State University
+- 2019 Hu Shao.* A Data-driven, High-performance and Intelligent Cyberinfrastructure to Advance Spatial Sciences.
+Arizona State University.
-- 2018 Wei Kang.* Arizona State University
+- 2018 Wei Kang.* Issues in the Distribution Dynamics Approach to the Analysis of Regional Economic Growth.
+Arizona State University.
 - 2018 Marynia Kolak.
-Arizona State University
+Policy and Place: A Spatial Data Science Framework for Research and Decision Making.
+Arizona State University.
 - 2017 Taylor Oshan.
-Arizona State University
+A New Era of Spatial Interaction: Potential and Pitfalls.
+Arizona State University.
-- 2017 Levi Wolf.* Arizona State University
+- 2017 Levi Wolf.* Spatial Partisan Gerrymandering Forensics: Local Measures and Spatial Specifications.
+Arizona State University.
 - 2017 Janet Reyna.
-Arizona State University
+Developing New Methods for Analyzing Urban Energy Use in Buildings: Historic Turnover, Spatial Patterns, and Future Forecasting.
+Arizona State University.
 - 2017 Chao Fan.
+A Spatial Statistical Framework For Evaluating Landscape Pattern And Its Impacts On The Urban Thermal Environment.
 Arizona State University.
 - 2017 Jianhua Huang.
-Arizona State Unveristy
+Impacts Of Climate Change On Us Commercial And Residential Building Energy Demand.
+Arizona State University.
 - 2015 Jason Laura.* Towards a Taxonomy of Parallel Spatial Algorithms.
 Arizona State University.
 - 2015 Insu Hong.
 Efficient methods for shortest paths avoiding obstacles in continuous space.
 Arizona State University.